 1. Plumbing is Whistling

-If you have issues with soap scum, clogged pipes or appliances deteriorating quickly, you might be dealing with hard water.
-Having a plumber install a water softener is the best way to fix this problem.
+If you struggle with soap scum, clogged pipes or appliances deteriorating quickly, you might be dealing with hard water.
+Having a plumber install a water softener is the best way to fix this issue.

 Cause: Aging Pipes